Nieuw-Balinge

 Nieuw-Balinge is a village in the Dutch province of Drenthe.
 It is a part of the municipality of Midden-Drenthe, and lies about 10 km northeast of Hoogeveen.

 History

 The village was first mentioned in 1899 as Balinge (Nieuw), and means "new Balinge".
 Around 1860, a canal was dug to excavate the peat in the region and a village of sod houses was established.

 In 1954, a small Dutch Reformed church was built in the village.
 Between 1952 and 1961, there was an ammunition depot.
 The bunkers have remained and one is now in used by bats.

+Education

+There is a primary school in Nieuw-Balinge, Mr. Siebering.